LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 -----

-Before moving on, it is worth noting that the default Bokeh figure comes pre-loaded with a toolbar - an important sneak preview into the interactive elements of Bokeh that come right out of the box.
-You'll find out more about the toolbar and how to configure it in the next section!
+Before moving on, you may have noticed that the default Bokeh figure comes pre-loaded with a toolbar.
+This is an important sneak preview into the interactive elements of Bokeh that come right out of the box.
+You'll find out more about the toolbar and how to configure it later in the tutorial.

 ## Getting Your Figure Ready for Data

 You now know how to create and view a generic Bokeh figure either in a browser or Jupyter Notebook.
-But the ```figure()``` object is the canvas for which you will create your data visualization - making configuring it properly essential!
-Luckily, you will learn how to do that now.
+The ```figure()``` object is the canvas for which you will create your data visualization - making configuring it properly essential!

-The ```figure()``` object is not only the foundation of your data visualization.
-It is also the object that unlocks all of Bokeh's available tools for visualizing data (don't worry, you'll learn about those next).
+The ```figure()``` object is not only the foundation of your data visualization, it is also the object that unlocks all of Bokeh's available tools for visualizing data (don't worry, you'll learn about those next).
 A subclass of [Bokeh's Plot() object](https://bokeh.pydata.org/en/latest/docs/reference/models/plots.html#bokeh.models.plots.Plot), the Bokeh figure inherits all of its attributes.
 This makes it possible to configure all of the critical aspects of the figure - titles; axis labels, locations, ticks, and types; dimensions; tools and more.

 To show you just a glimpse into the customization options available, I'll make the ugliest figure ever: